pivotal-cf/docs-pks/bbr-install-config.hbs.md

 ###<a id="bbr-jumpbox"></a> Configure Your Jump Box for BBR

 Your jump box must meet or exceed minimum BBR requirements.
-You can use the VMware Tanzu Operations Manager (Ops Manager) VM as your jump box if it can be configured to meet all of the requirements below.
+You can use the {{{ vars.platform_name }}} VM as your jump box if it can be configured to meet all of the requirements below.

 To configure your jump box to meet BBR requirements: